.png)

 UserGuiding is the most affordable option on this list and one of the few that offers a free plan.
 For early-stage teams with straightforward onboarding needs - product tours, tooltips, Checklists, and basic in-app surveys - it covers the fundamentals at a fraction of the cost.

-UserGuiding's key features include a no-code builder for basic in-app guides and product tours, checklists for onboarding sequences, in-app surveys for collecting customer feedback, and a knowledge base.
+UserGuiding's key features include a low-code builder for basic in-app guides and product tours, checklists for onboarding sequences, in-app surveys for collecting customer feedback, and a knowledge base.
 Setup is quick, the interface is easy to learn, and the free plan lets teams get started with zero upfront investment.

 The tradeoffs emerge as programs mature.
 User segmentation is limited.
-There's no cross-channel messaging — no email, no push, no mobile apps support.
+There's no cross-channel messaging - no email, no push, no mobile apps support.
 The patterns are basic compared to mature platforms, and there's no meaningful way to collect customer feedback beyond simple surveys.
-Most teams outgrow UserGuiding within 12 to 18 months, which means evaluating alternatives again on a short timeline.
+Teams with growing engagement programs often find UserGuiding's ceiling arrives quickly, which means evaluating alternatives again on a shorter timeline than expected.

 Free plan available with limited features.
 Paid plans start at $69/mo with transparent pricing based on monthly tracked users.
 The most accessible pricing plan on this list.